Casa Italiana: History

 In the 1920s, Italian student clubs il Circolo Italiano at Columbia and Barnard mobilized support for a Casa Italiana project.
 Columbia President Nicholas Murray Butler embraced the idea.
 The Casa campaign was led in New York by the students and by Judge John J. Freschi (who helped raise money).
 They reached out to New York developers Joseph Paterno, Anthony Campagna and Michael Paterno, who erected the building and covered all costs beyond contributions.

 Some support came from abroad: Italy’s Fascist leader Benito Mussolini expressed enthusiasm, but he promised more than he gave.
 Records show only some scholarship funding from the Fascist government, and a pledge of antique furniture “to be obtained in Italy through the help of Mussolini”—but this donation never materialized, and the furnishings and artwork came instead from domestic patrons.

-McKim, Mead & White, the firm responsible for the layout of Columbia's campus, created an impressive neo-Renaissance design for the Casa Italiana with limestone cladding all over, which set it apart from all other buildings on campus except for the imposing Low Library.
-Modeled on Roman palazzi of the Renaissance, the building opened in 1927.
-Dr. Charles Paterno generously gave 20,000 leather-bound books and funding for the Casa's original library.
+McKim, Mead & White, the firm responsible for the layout of Columbia's campus, created an impressive design for the Casa Italiana, modeled on the Roman palazzi of the Renaissance.
+When completed in 1927, it stood on the corner of Amsterdam Avenue and 117th Street, clad entirely in limestone on the west and south facades (which set it apart from all the other brick-clad buildings on campus, except for the imposing, limestone-clad Low Library).
+The north facade of Casa Italiana partially abutted a seven story apartment building and the east facade partially abutted a four-story brownstone (both replaced by the International Affairs building in 1970), and therefore, the exposed parts of both facades were clad in brick.
+The east facade, a patchwork resulting from the demolition of the brownstone, was completed in brick during Buttrick White & Burtis' 1996 restoration.
+The building's low-sloped roof was covered with Ludowici tiles selected to match the style common in Italy.